 Hanging planters are one of the cleverest methods of making use of vertical space on a balcony or outside wall.
 This is especially relevant when your home is small.

-When you pair hanging baskets or pots with the right plants, it provides a very intriguing but relaxed look.
+When you pair hanging baskets or pots with the right plants, it provides a very intriguing but relaxed look, just like these examples on eBay:

 Hanging baskets are generally used on the exterior walls of your house, but they can also be used indoors.
 Using hanging baskets indoors comes with some challenges.
 One of these is to prevent water dripping out of the basket onto the floor.